 .
-Lord Krishna encourages Yudhisthir to perform royal dedication.
-The rite proceeds and Bhishma
+Lord Krishna encourages Yudhisthira to perform royal devotion.
+The ritual proceeds and Bhishma

 's advice results Lord Krishna getting the award.
-Shishupala, king of Chedi becomes angry and leaves the hall.
-Yudhisthir tries to appease him.
-However Bhishma praises Krishna and restrains him.
+Shishupala, King of Chedi becomes angry and leaves the hall.
+Yudhisthira tries to appease him.
+However, Bhishma praises Lord Krishna and restrains him.
 Shishupala

 .
 Thereafter through a series of descriptions he exhibits his skill.